bernard-mlab/Bernard-MLAB/content/post/probability-distribution.md

 #### Discrete vs Continuous Variables

+For the different distributions which I will cover in these articles, they are classified as either a **Discrete Probability Distribution** or **Continuous Probability Distribution**.
 A simple way to understand if your data is discrete or continuous is to answer the following question: **"Are the number of your outcomes finite?"**

 If the answer to the above is yes, then you have a discrete dataset.
 Otherwise, you likely have a continuous dataset.